 … Read More

-As the US presidential primary season heats up for both parties, it helps to take a look back at the 2008 US presidential election and the win-win coalition forged between Barack Obama and his then-rival, Hillary Clinton.
-As this example demonstrates, if carefully managed, disagreements can lead to better results than you might expect.
+Let’s take a look back at the 2008 US presidential election and the win-win coalition forged between Barack Obama and his then-rival, Hillary Clinton.
+As this example demonstrates, if carefully managed, disagreements and diplomatic negotiations can lead to better results than you might expect.

 … Read More